Goose + Square SMB Postal Workflows

 ## Why this belongs in Goose

 Goose is useful as the SMB operations agent: it can combine Square location context, files, email, browser research, PDFs, and MCP tools. mailbox.bot is the physical-world execution and proof tool.
-Square knows the business context; Goose coordinates the work; mailbox.bot sends postal mail and returns evidence.
+Square knows the business context; Goose coordinates the work; mailbox.bot sends postal mail and returns delivery records.

 Natural prompts: